 - Back-splash material, finish, and patterning as it coordinates with counter-tops, cabinetry, and the overall style preference

 - Coordination of cabinet hardware and lighting selections as finishing touches

-A note of caution to not over invest on out of date/poor quality cabinets.
-This is where design professionals like JM Construction and our in-house designer can offer sound advice to guide clients to make value oriented decisions for home remodeling projects.
+A note of caution to not over-invest in date/poor quality cabinets.
+This is where design professionals like JM Construction and our in-house designer can offer sound advice to guide clients to make value-oriented decisions for home remodeling projects.